team-proteus-mc/GIMP-Grass-Colorizer-Script/README.md

 ### Using script-fu-mc-colorizer
 1. Import any color of grass block side texture (16 by 16 only)
-2. Import the uncolored grass side overlay texture, then add it as a layer on top of the first texture
+2. Import the uncolored grass side overlay texture, then add it as a separate layer on top of the first texture
 3. Check [Important Notes](#important-notes)
 4. Open `Colors`>`MC-Colorizer`>`MC-Colorizer`
 5. Click on the Color box, and paste the color you want in the Color Selection prompt, and press OK